Merced Formation

 The Merced Formation is a geologic formation in California, and also in Oregon and Washington state.
 It is named for Lake Merced, a natural lake on the western San Francisco coastline.
+The California portion is composed of a variety of sediments deposited on the coast of the San Francisco Bay Area in a small basin, which was split into two halves by the San Andreas Fault.